totalspectrum/spin2cpp/docs/basic.md

 ```
   a = b
 ```
-the only difference is that in the `let` form if `a` does not already exist it is created as a global variable (one accessible in all functions).
+the only difference is that in the `let` form if `a` does not already exist it is created as a member variable (one accessible in all functions of this file).
 The `let` keyword is deprecated in some versions of BASIC (such as FreeBASIC) so it's probably better to use `var` or `dim` to explicitly declare your variables.

 ### LONG